dotninjas/dotninjas.github.io/ninja/ninjarc.md

 # this second set of results might be more indicative of what happens when these learners are
 # applied to future, as yet unseen, examples.
 #
+# All the ninja.rc learners come be called in two ways:
+#
+# - `x10 data` runs a 10-way cross-val on `data`; i.e. this form calls the learner 10 times and prints summary statistics.
+# - `x train test` runs the `x` learner, training or `train` then testing or `test`; i.e. this form calls the learner once
+#   and prints out details on each test instance.
+##
 # ### Performance measures
 #
 # Defect detectors can be assessed according to the following measures (and for the cross-val results,